 - Keep ALL receipts for every expense you incur as a result of the ownership of your investment property, eg: paint, lawn seed, repair kits, tools, mower fuel etc if used to maintain your investment property

 - Make sure you visit your investment property once or preferably twice per year and claim the expense incurred in the travel

 - Keep a record of your meetings with your property manager and claim the expenses incurred

 - Consider all expenses related to your property investment including; software, platinum/silver subscriptions, property magazines and newspapers, landlord insurance, owners corporation fees, rates, bank fees, interest costs, accountancy and bookkeeping fees etc.

 - Consider bringing forward expenses into the current financial year, this is particularly valuable if the current financial year has a higher taxable income than next financial year

 Call your accountant to do a tax planning session (it will be interesting to see how many questions he asks you about your affairs), have a list of your own questions ready too).

 Of course, this blog is of a general nature and should not be considered tax advice but could prove invaluable in using it as a basis of the next conversation you had with your accountant or tax agent.

-Finally, don’t hesitate to call Andrew Gardner on 8621 8484 to discuss any of the issues raised in this article.
+Finally, don’t hesitate to call Australia Pacific Mortgages on 8621 8484 to discuss any of the issues raised in this article.